-General and administrative expenses consist primarily of research and development expenses, salary and welfare for general and administrative personnel, rental expenses, depreciation and amortization associated with general and administrative personnel, allowance for doubtful accounts, entertainment expenses, general office expenses and professional service fees.
+General and administrative expenses consist primarily of research and development expenses, salary and welfare for general and administrative personnel, rental expenses, depreciation and amortization associated with general and administrative personnel, allowance for doubtful accounts, impairment of intangible assets, entertainment expenses, general office expenses and professional service fees.

 The Company recognizes research and development expenses when incurred.
-Research and development expenses amounted to \$6,557,208, \$8,459,765 and \$13,367,396 for the years ended December 31, 2021, 2020 and 2019, respectively.
+Research and development expenses amounted to \$5,147,364, \$6,557,208 and \$8,459,765 for the years ended December 31, 2022, 2021 and 2020, respectively.